Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

 \end{enumerate} \end{theorem} The proof can be found in~\ref{proof:5-uniform_GEM}.
 By exploiting the symmetries of the considered states at hand, we have improved significantly on the more universal bounds derived in Ref.~\cite{Ghio2017Multipartite}.
-Numerical experiments indicate that the results of Propositions \ref{thm:5-unif_GEM_X}, \ref{lemma:3-unif_GEM_X}, and \ref{lemma:3-unif_GEM_Y} about the behaviour for large $N$ extends to complete $(2^{r}+1)$-uniform hypergraph states with local Pauli stabilisers.
-However, for $r\geq 3$, the involved terms behave not as nicely anymore, which prevents us from using the same strategy of proof as for three-, and five-uniform states.
-Moreover, the coefficients in Lemmata~\ref{lemma:Xcoeff_general} and \ref{lemma:Ycoeff_general} in general can also be negative, therefore the best one can hope for are estimates, similar to the ones obtained in the $Y^{\otimes N}$-stabilised cases above.\\ We conjecture that the geometric entanglement measure of $(2^{r-1}+1)$-uniform complete hypergraph states which are stabilised by local Pauli-$X$ satisfies the lower bound
+Numerical experiments indicate that the qualitative results of Propositions \ref{thm:5-unif_GEM_X}, \ref{lemma:3-unif_GEM_Y} and Theorem \ref{lemma:3-unif_GEM_X}, about the behaviour for large $N$ extend to complete $(2^{r}+1)$-uniform hypergraph states with local Pauli stabilizers.
+However, for $r\geq 3$, the involved terms behave not as nicely anymore, which prevents us from using the same strategy of proof as for $3$-, and $5$-uniform states.
+Moreover, the coefficients in Lemmata~\ref{lemma:Xcoeff_general} and \ref{lemma:Ycoeff_general} in general can also be negative, therefore the best one can hope for are estimates, similar to the ones obtained in the $3$- and $5$-uniform $Y^{\otimes N}$-stabilized cases above.\\ We conjecture that the geometric entanglement measure of $(2^{r-1}+1)$-uniform complete hypergraph states which are stabilized by local Pauli-$X$ satisfies the lower bound

 with